apla/dataflo.ws/doc/ABSTRACT.md

 *   completed - the task completed without errors
 *   error - the task completed with errors
 *   skipped - the task is skipped, because another execution branch is selected (see below)
+*   exception - somewhere exception was thrown

 ### flow ###

 the flow module checks for task requirements and switches task state to `ready`. if any  running slots are available, the flow starts task exectution.

 how to write your own task